Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Who responded to the survey?

-The main age category of tent buyers this year was the over 60s, with 31% of respondents, and in total around 85% were age 41 years or over, meaning our respondents were – on average – older than in previous surveys.
+The main age category of tent buyers this year was the 55-64 age group, with 28% of respondents, and in total around 60% were age 45 or over, meaning our respondents were – on average – somewhat younger than in the previous survey.

-The proportion of female respondents increased slightly, up from 38% in our last survey to 43%.
+The proportion of female respondents had increased slightly, up from 38% in the last-but-one survey to 43% for the 2023 Awards, but dropped back to 42% this time.

 Areas for improvement

-As ever, the quality of tent pegs has been a cause for concern and unfortunately the slight improvements we’ve seen in recent years was reversed, with 41% saying they would like to see better quality tent pegs included with their tents.
+As ever, the quality of tent pegs has been a cause for concern, with 40% saying they would like to see better quality tent pegs included with their tents.

-Other areas that could be better included the size and strength of storage bags, value for money, ease of transportation, additional features (such as storage pockets, cable entry points and carpets) and waterproofing.
+Other areas that could be better included value for money, waterproofing and ease of transportation.

 The good news

+A full 80% of buyers had not experienced any defects with their tents – the same proportion as in the previous survey.
 We scored overall satisfaction on a scale of 1 to 10, with 1 being ‘not at all satisfied’ and 10 ‘extremely satisfied’.
-The aggregate score of 9 represents a slight increase over the pre-pandemic 2019 survey, which is good news.
-Indeed, 89% said they would buy the same make of tent again – a figure that matches the 2019 survey.
+The aggregate score of 9 matches last year’s results and represents a slight increase over the pre-pandemic 2019 survey, which is good news.
+Indeed, 89% said they would buy the same make of tent again.

-Those surveyed also expressed particular satisfaction with aspects such as method of pitching and waterproofing (both averaging 9.1), outer fabric durability, space and number of guy lines (each with an average score of 9).
+Those surveyed also expressed particular satisfaction with the waterproofing of their tent, averaging 9.1, with the method of pitching close behind at 9.
+The outer fabric durability, space and number of guy lines each had an average score of 8.9.

 Another interesting feature is the change between the number of inflatable-tube tents and those with traditional poles over the years.

-For the first time in 2019 the number of inflatable-tube tents overtook the poled variety (48% to 36%) but the pendulum has swung back in favour of traditional poled tents in this survey, with 45% of owners choosing them and 42% buying inflatable-tube framed tents.
+For the first time in 2019 the number of inflatable-tube tents overtook the poled variety (48% to 36%) but the pendulum swung back in favour of traditional poled tents in our previous survey, with 45% of owners choosing them and 42% buying inflatable-tube framed tents.
+Things have gone back the other way again this time, with 42% of respondents having poled tents and slightly more (45%) owning inflatable-tube versions.

 Previous winners